What is ASCCA’s Mission Statement/Core Purpose/Code of Ethics?

 The ASCCA Executive Officers are comprised of the ASCCA president, first vice president, Chapter Representatives Committee Chair, treasurer and secretary.
 All officers are elected from among the board of directors, with the exception of the Chapter Reps Chair.

 WYNTK is a weekly e-publication distributed to all ASCCA members, featuring pertinent news to the association about government affairs, upcoming events, industry-wide news, and more.
-If you would like to submit an article, please contact Matthew Peralta in the ASCCA office at [email protected].
+If you would like to submit an article, please contact Ryan King in the ASCCA office at [email protected].

 An archive of past WYNTKs can be downloaded here.